tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_listener.html.markdown

 The following arguments are supported:

-* `clb_id` - (Required, ForceNew) ID of the CLB to be queried.
+* `clb_id` - (Required, ForceNew) ID of the CLB.
-* `listener_name` - (Required) Name of the CLB listener to be queried, and available values can only be Chinese characters, English letters, numbers, underscore and hyphen '-'
+* `listener_name` - (Required) Name of the CLB listener, and available values can only be Chinese characters, English letters, numbers, underscore and hyphen '-'
 * `protocol` - (Required, ForceNew) Type of protocol within the listener, and available values include 'TCP', 'UDP', 'HTTP', 'HTTPS' and 'TCP_SSL' ('TCP_SSL' is in the internal test, please apply if you need to use).
 * `certificate_ca_id` - (Optional) ID of the client certificate.
 If not specified, the content, key, name of client certificate must be set when SSLMode is 'mutual'.
 NOTES: only supported by listeners of protocol 'HTTPS'.
 * `certificate_id` - (Optional) ID of the server certificate.
 If not specified, the content, key, and name of the server certificate must be set.
 NOTES: only supported by listeners of protocol 'HTTPS'.